Part nostalgia, part sleuthing, this portrait is really just good plain fun, and could use YOUR help to wrap it up.

 Of course, at Cultures Capsules we are also always tuned into the sounds around us, so when I was looking for a playlist for our cooking and dinner, naturally, I thought about the music trends I had anecdotally noticed at various ski trips over the years.

-For this Culture Capsule, the tunes are the topic!
-Over the years, and across US mountains in the East (in NH; VT; ME; NY) and in the west (UT; NV; CO), I’ve noticed a common theme across the mountains.
-In the morning, it’s pump-you-up classic rock, or popular dance tunes, and then in the afternoon, when you’re ready for a slope-side chili-in-a-bread-bowl and a beer in the snow, it’s reggae.
+Over the years, and across US mountains in the east (in NH; VT; ME; NY) and in the west (UT; NV; CO), I’ve noticed a common theme across the mountains.
+In the morning, the songs emanating from the speakers are typically classic rock, or popular dance tunes, seemingly getting everyone pumped up for the day.
+In the afternoons, by the time skiers are likely ready to rest and refuel (with a warm slope-side chili-in-a-bread-bowl and a nice cold beer?!), the music shifts to reggae.

-Germany: Seems it’s a variety of energetic club or rock music from artists like Helene Fischer, Wolfgang Petry and Andreas Gabalier.
+Germany: Ski-loving friends in Germany tell me it’s a variety of energetic club or rock music from artists like Helene Fischer, Wolfgang Petry and Andreas Gabalier.
 I added some of their tunes at the end of the playlist for good measure.

-Japan: friends claimed it was quiet; that skiers there wanted to focus on the skiing, not the partying.
+Japan: Friends who skiied in Nagano claimed it was quiet; that skiers there wanted to focus on the skiing, not the partying.
 Any other observers want to contribute here?